HynAuto-Source/KOP/README.md

-# KOP
+# KOP_SmokeTestCases
-This repository is used to maintain the regression script of KOP
+This repository is used to maintain the smoke script of KOP